We Animals Gallery

 Ted Talk: Dr. Melanie Joy.
 Toward Rational, Authentic Food Choices.

 Saddest Slaughterhouse Footage Ever Shows No Blood Or Slaughter No blood or gore, but soul-crushingly grim.
-If you know someone who wants to stop consuming animals but is having trouble getting there, this should do it.

 I Am A Ranger looks at amazing rangers who are working to help save our wildlife, their stories and why they are committed to protecting these animals.